 Sri Lanka popular holiday destination in South Asia attracts a large number of holidaymakers every year.
 Sri Lanka is a holiday destination to experience one of the unique cultures in the world.
-The traditional culture is one of the very interesting aspects Sri Lankan lives.
+The traditional culture is one of the very interesting aspects of Sri Lankan lives.
 People of Sri Lanka always respect their culture and try to retain the uniqueness of their culture despite the foreign.

 The best way to experience this cultural holiday destination is diving into Sinhalese culture by yourself.
 Sri Lankans are very warm and friendly people and they are ready to help the tourists to get to know their culture, tradition and lifestyle.
-Here are few things that may help you to experience the typical Sri Lankan life.
+Here are a few things that may help you to experience the typical Sri Lankan life.